Canada picks 'Antigone' for International Feature Film category Oscar | Devdiscourse

-The film stars Nahema Ricci, Nour Belkhiria, Rawad El-Zein, Rachida Oussaada, Antoine Desrochers, Paul Doucet, and Nathalie Tanous.
-The 92nd Academy Awards will be announced on February 9, 2020.
+The film stars Nahema Ricci, Nour Belkhiria, Rawad El-Zein, Rachida Oussaada, Antoine Desrochers, Paul Doucet and Nathalie Tanous.
+The 92nd Academy Awards will be announced February 9, 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)